joegrimshaw2002/SE-sum-1/README.md

 The objective of this assignment was to design, develop, and evaluate a software product that incorporates advanced software engineering practices while addressing a real-world problem.
 The project was guided by the following goals:
 1. **Problem Identification**: Develop a practical solution tailored to stakeholder needs, delivering measurable benefits to both professional and individual users.
 2. **Planning and Design**: Use modern planning frameworks, such as Agile and Figma prototyping, to structure and visualise the development process iteratively.
-3. **Implementation and Testing**: Showcase best practices, including test-driven development (TDD) and GitHub, to produce a maintainable, scalable codebase.
+3. **Implementation and Testing**: Showcase best practices, including test-driven development (TDD), project management, and GitHub, to produce a maintainable, scalable codebase.
 4. **Evaluation and Reflection**: Critically assess the project’s strengths, limitations, and key lessons learned.

 The final product, the Financial Data Explorer, is a web application that provides real-time financial data, predictive analytics, and personalised savings calculations.
 This tool aims to bridge the gap between accessibility for normal users and technical expertise for professionals.